blueprinthq/coding-exercise/Readme.md

   - Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
   - Link to other code you're particularly proud of
   - Link to your resume or public profile
+- **Please send these deliverables over at least 48 hours in advance of your scheduled interview time so we can review and come prepared with questions!
+If we don't receive your submission, we may opt to cancel or reschedule the interview so we can be sure we're using your and our time effectively**

 # How we review
 **We value quality over feature-completeness.** It is fine to leave things aside provided you call them out in your project's README.
 The goal of this code exercise is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.